5 Inspiring Food Blog Examples For 2024

 We noticed a few trends that all food blogs have in common, and that’s how they monetize their content.

 Ads are the most popular choice by far.
 Specifically, ads from AdThrive.
+It’s a popular alternative to Google AdSense and enables you to display niche-specific ads on your site.

 Affiliate marketing is another popular income stream.
 Use it on ingredients and equipment you mention in blog posts.